-The COVID-19 pandemic had no impact on our financial performance for the period ended December 31, 2019.
-However, its trajectory remains highly uncertain and we cannot predict the duration and severity of the outbreak and its containment measures.
-Our gross margin has been negatively affected by promotions aimed at gaining market share and the appreciation of the U.S. dollar compared to the Mexican peso impact on inventory costs as we purchase most of our products in U.S. dollars, which might continue throughout 2020.
+The COVID-19 pandemic had no adverse impacts on our financial performance for the 2020 period.
+However, our gross margin was negatively affected by promotions aimed at gaining market share and the appreciation of the U.S. dollar compared to the Mexican peso impact on inventory costs as we purchase most of our products in U.S. dollars, which might continue throughout 2021.
 In order to mitigate this risk, the Company enters into forward contracts to fix the exchange rate for future purchases in U.S. dollars, which has allowed us to partially reduce the exchange rate effects of the COVID-19 pandemic.
 In addition, management is working on plans to increase the introduction of products with higher profit margins and therefore reduce the negative effects that impact our profit margin.
-We will continue to monitor the impacts COVID-19 might have on our financial performance during the remainder of 2020, however as of the date of this annual report, we cannot predict the extent of such impact, nor trends involving the pandemic's effects on economic activity.
+We will continue to monitor the impacts that COVID-19 might have on our financial performance during 2021 and beyond.

-Other than as disclosed elsewhere in this annual report, we are not aware of any trends, uncertainties, demands, commitments or events since December 31, 2019, that are reasonably likely to have a material adverse effect in our revenues, income, profitability, liquidity or capital resources, or that would cause the reported financial information in this annual report to be not necessarily indicative of future operating results or financial conditions.
+Other than as disclosed elsewhere in this annual report, we are not aware of any trends, uncertainties, demands, commitments or events, that are reasonably likely to have a material adverse effect in our revenues, income, profitability, liquidity or capital resources, or that would cause the reported financial information in this annual report to be not necessarily indicative of future operating results or financial conditions.